Microsoft/IntuneDocs.nl-nl/InTuneDocs/develop/intune-app-sdk-cordova.md

 ## <a name="known-limitations"></a>Bekende beperkingen
 ### <a name="android"></a>Android
-* Ondersteuning voor Multi-Dex is onvolledig.
+* Ondersteuning voor MultiDex is onvolledig.
 * App moet gericht zijn op Android 4.0 (Android API 14) of hoger.

 ### <a name="ios"></a>iOS